• Skip to Content

 See Section on Degree, Certificate, and Transfer Information for additional information on the Associate Degrees for Transfer.

-To earn an SBVC Associate Degree for Transfer (AA-T or AS-T) students must complete one of the following general education patterns:
+To earn an SBVC Associate Degree for Transfer (AA-T or AS-T) students must complete the following General Education (GE) pattern:

 Program Learning Outcomes